News > Clauson Farms – Indiana

 The REAP program recently received more than $2 billion in funding as part of the Inflation Reduction Act (IRA), passed by the 117th Congress and signed by President Joe Biden.

-“The grant money made it affordable,” Bauman said, estimating that the farm has saved more than $5,000 on electricity costs alone on its most recent array.
+“The grant money made it affordable,” Bauman said, estimating that the farm will save more than $5,000 on electricity costs alone on its most recent array, in its first year of operation.
 “We sell 100% of the energy we make and buy back what we use.”

 The newest solar installation at Clauson Farms, which is a three-array system, provides almost all of the electricity needed for the grain operation there.
-The farm grows and processes corn and soybeans.
-They then sell the corn to a biodiesel operation to make ethanol, and they sell the soybeans to a company using them to produce a healthier alternative to canola oil.
+The farm grows corn and soybeans.
+Most of the corn raised goes into ethanol production and they sell the soybeans to a company using them to produce a healthier alternative to canola oil.

-Other solar arrays on the farm provide electricity for irrigation pits and a water well, as well as their farmhouse.
+Other solar arrays on the farm provide electricity for irrigation systems and water wells, as well as their farm shop.
 And they’ve caught the attention of other farmers in town.
 After all, in Rochester, just about everybody knows everybody, Bauman said.
-And people have asked him how his family was able to afford the installation.

 Looking ahead, Bauman said Clauson Farms may have room for additional solar installations in the coming years.
 The cost savings and the tax incentives just seem to make sense, from a financial perspective, for the farm.